 |Dichlor Granular||1 Tablespoon per Week||2-3 Tablespoons per Week||2-3 Tablespoons per Week|

 - Maintain chlorine oxidizer levels at 0.5 ppm to 1ppm.
 Similar to drinking water.

 - If you are choosing to use a NON-CHLORINE OXIDIZER, PLEASE REFER TO THE MANUFACTURER’S DIRECTIONS FOR PROPER USE.
 Please note: Many of our clients do not recommend using non-chlorine based products.
 Smelly and hazy water is reported.

 - In heavier bather load, it may be necessary to add additional oxidizer and iONRx® to achieve desired results.

 - Bromine is NOT recommended when using iONRx®.

 Not necessarily.
-We only recommend changing your water if you haven’t changed the water in your tub/spa in over two months.
+If using Bromine or Enzymes, yes you will need to start with fresh water.
+If your spa is NOT using Bromine or Enzymes you may continue to use the water.
+But if your water is over two months old you should start with fresh water.
 As water evaporates in your tub it starts to raise the level of dissolved solids that can accumulate over time.
 These solids are not dangerous, but they make it harder for your chemicals to work properly.